kostyaVyrodov/education/languages/csharp/data-access/README.md

 **Is it safe to keep database connections open for long time?**

-Open and close your connection per business operation
+Open and close your connection per business operation.
+Also there is no need to create a connection for each query.
+A connection should be wrapped into a unit of work